 Faculty members must nominate students who intend to pursue future training and careers in research at the Ph.D. level.
 Eligible students should have completed their sophomore or junior years at Tulane.
 Tulane graduates who have been accepted to the thesis track of Tulane’s 4+1 program also may apply to the program in order to begin their Master’s thesis project during the summer before formal matriculation.

-Students accepted to the program will receive stipends of $3,000 (stipend does not include room, board or travel expenses).
+Students accepted to the program will receive stipends of $3,000 (stipend does not include room, board or travel expenses; students are responsible for these arrangements).

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org